 Because of this synthetic hormone, you may either experience hair loss while the IUD is in place or after it is removed.
 Just look up "telogen efluvium" and its potential causes, and you will see that an abrupt change in hormones can lead to sudden hair loss in females.

 Now that we know what's causing it, how do we stop shedding too much hair?
 How do we grow back what we've lost?
 Here are some personally proven ways that will help stop your hair loss and promote regrowth.

 First Tip: Get Off the Mirena IUD!

 The first thing to do if you are experiencing hair loss while on the Mirena IUD is to get it removed!
-While you will probably need some other form of birth control to replace it, just know that there are other options out there that are more natural and won't displace your body's own natural hormones in order to prevent from getting pregnant.
+While you will probably need some other form of birth control to replace it, just know that there are other options out there that are more natural and won't displace your body's own natural hormones in order to prevent you from getting pregnant.
 Do your research and choose a form of birth control that does not have levonorgestrel in it.

-If in fact you have already had your IUD removed and are now losing your hair, obviously there's not much you can do as far as having the synthetic hormones leave your body.
+If, in fact, you have already had your IUD removed and are now losing your hair, obviously there's not much you can do as far as having the synthetic hormones leave your body.
 You'll have to wait until your body's own hormonal levels have balanced out and the synthetic hormones have been filtered from your system naturally.
 It will take time, but in the meantime, there are some things you can do to prevent further hair loss and promote hair growth.

 Second Tip: Be Gentle to Your Hair

-My first action to prevent further hair loss was to stop or slow down doing whatever seemed to trigger further hair loss.
+My first action to prevent further hair loss was to stop or slow down, doing whatever seemed to trigger further hair loss.
 In my case, whenever I dyed or washed my hair, it seemed to fall out even faster.
 So here's what I did: